 Born two hundred kilometres outside of Paris in Le Mans (France), she obtained a university degree in Business Management at l’École de Gestion et de Commerce, Le Mans, then studied Art History at l’École du Louvre in Paris.
 With professional experience in England and Germany, she is a fluent speaker of French, English and German.

 In the year 2000, she became Ernst Fuchs’ personal assistant, co-ordinating operations between the Monaco-based studio and the Vienna-based villa and foundation.
+It’s also during that time that she translated Laurence Caruana’s Manifesto of Visionary Art into French.

 Upon her return to Paris, she began a long career in Communications, specializing as a Press Liaison and Events Manager in the Arts.
 With clients as diverse as the Grand Palais, the Musée du Luxembourg, and the French Ministry of Culture, she promoted major exhibitions (Botticelli, l’École de Barbizon), art fairs (Art en Capital) and book releases (Rodin, Klimt, Schiele) to French journalists in television, radio and the press.